Accession of Montenegro to the European Union: Identification

 Montenegro was granted potential candidate status in December 2002, when it was still in a union with Serbia.
-The country's European Perspective was recognized by the EU in June of 2006 at the Thessaloniki Summit.
+The EU recognized the new and independent country's European Perspective on 21 June 2003 at the Thessaloniki Summit.
+The adoption of the Thessaloniki Declaration of 2003 was a promise by the EU that the former Yugoslav republics along with Albania have "unequivocal support for future integration and full membership of these states in the Union".

 Recommendation

-The European Commission recommended Montenegro as candidate country on 9 November 2010.
+The European Commission recommended Montenegro as a candidate country on 9 November 2010.